Quasi-alternating surgeries: Prerequisites

 \subsection{Double branched covers}

-Let $M$ be a closed $3$-manifold with a smooth involution $\varphi\colon M\rightarrow M$.
+Let $M$ be a closed $3$-manifold with a smooth orientation-preserving involution $\varphi\colon M\rightarrow M$.
 We can take the quotient under $\varphi$, i.e.\ we identify points $p$ and $\varphi(p)$.
 Then the quotient map $M\rightarrow M/\varphi$ will be a (branched or unbranched) $2$-fold covering map with (possibly empty) branching set $B_\varphi$.
 For this, we also write $M=\operatorname{DBC}(B_\varphi)$.
 It will be an unbranched covering if and only if the involution acts freely.
-The following lemma says that the quotient manifold and its branching set only depend on the mapping class group of $\varphi$.
+The following lemma says that the quotient manifold and its branching set only depend on the isotopy class of $\varphi$ in the mapping class group of $M$.